kinopio-club/kinopio-client/README.md

 | `components/Header.vue` | Used for moving between spaces, searching/filter, shows user presence, changing user prefs, and Kinopio meta options.
 Shown on all routes |
 | `components/layers/MagicPaint.vue` | The layers used for animating painting, scroll locking on touch, and more with `<canvas>`.
 As well as for multiple card and connection selection which reveals `MultipleSelectedActions` |

+## Post Messages

+Post messages are used to communicate with a parent `secureAppContext` environment, such as the iOS app that wraps the website in a child webview.

 ## How to update the Hello Kinopio Space

 The hello space serves as the entry point and marketing page for new users.
 It's generated within the app from `hello.json`.